Adi-iitd/AI-Art/README.md

 - Two **stride-2** convolutions, several **residual** blocks, and two **fractionally strided** convolutions with stride 1/2.
 - 6 blocks for 128 × 128 images and 9 blocks for 256 × 256 and higher resolution training images.
 - **Instance** normalization instead of batch normalization.
-- **Patch Discriminator** - 70 × 70 PatchGANs, which aim to classify whether 70 × 70 overlapping image patches are real or fake (more parameter efficient compared to full-image discriminator)
+- <p align = "justify"> <b> Patch Discriminator </b> - 70 × 70 PatchGANs, which aim to classify whether 70 × 70 overlapping image patches are real or fake (more parameter efficient compared to full-image discriminator) </p>
-- To reduce model oscillation, update the discriminators using a history of generated images rather than the latest ones - always keep an image buffer of 50 previously generated images.
+- <p align = "justify"> To reduce model oscillation, update the discriminators using a history of generated images rather than the latest ones - always keep an image buffer of 50 previously generated images. </p>
 - Set λ to 10 in total loss equation, use the Adam solver with a batch size of 1
 - Learning rate of 0.0002 for the first 100 epochs and then linearly decay the rate to zero over the next 100 epochs.

 #### Architecture Details:

 ```
 Generator:
 - Network with 6 residual blocks: c7s1-64, d128, d256, R256, R256, R256, R256, R256, R256, u128, u64, c7s1-3